- 1 Form 3520

 A gift is not limited to money.
 In other words, whether a person receives cash from overseas or other items that have cash value — they may be subject to the reporting rules.

-Therefore, before filing the form 3520, the first step is to evaluate the value of the gifts received.
+Therefore, before filing Form 3520, the first step is to evaluate the value of the gifts received.

 How to Value a Gift from Foreign Person

 Typically, individuals can use any reasonable exchange rate that was published during that tax year.
 Both the Internal Revenue Service and the Department of Treasury publish different exchange rates.

 There is nothing wrong with picking one rate over the other if the rate is more beneficial to the filer.

 The source of the gift will determine the proper reporting requirements.
 More specifically, whether or not the transaction was with a foreign individual, entity or trust will determine the US Person reporting requirements.

 Who is a Considered a Foreign Person for Form 3520?

 There are three categories of foreign persons for determining the Form 3520 reporting: